 Everything, from leadership to digital transformation, organizational talent, and management practices, needs to be combined for effective development.
 The concept of PPT or Golden Triangle works in cohesion with the existing practices to ensure stronger and better business results.

-People and processes, along with technology, are the key elements for the overall improvement of the organization.
+People and processes, along with technology, are the key elements for the overall process improvement of the organization.
 As we build the systems focusing on these three areas, we can expect to see better outcomes in every department and sector.

 This guide will talk about the importance of People Processes and Tools or technology while understanding their relationship with organizational development.